-We are proud to offer our patients a new, simple and convenient IVF treatment protocol.
-Look: Needle-Free IVF!
-This revolutionary IVF protocol eliminates the fear, pain, and anxiety many patients experience with needles.
+We are proud to offer our patients this new, simple and convenient Needle-Free IVF treatment protocol.
+The best part?
 Our Needle-Free IVF protocol stimulates a woman’s ovaries into producing multiple egg follicles through the use of oral fertility medications.
-The best part?
+That’s not all.
 Hormone levels are measured through urine and saliva tests during a Needle-Free IVF cycle.

 Through Needle-Free IVF, patients are able to administer hormone stimulation in a less-invasive manner.

 According to a 2018 Pew Research Center Study, a majority of single women in their 40s are giving birth to at least one child by the time they reach 44.
 Look: Given the social and cultural shifts being experienced in America today, more women will be postponing childbearing into their 40s.
 Today, 55 percent of single women in their 40s have a child.
 Two decades ago, only 31 percent of women in their 40s gave birth.
 Why is this important?
 Because more women are having children later in life, they will face fertility challenges when trying to get pregnant and should consider IVF.

 Because women are increasingly delaying motherhood into their late 30s and early 40s, they are typically placed on the fast-track to Mini-IVF™ Treatment.
 IVF is the First-Time, Go-To plan for achieving a successful pregnancy for women between the ages of 38 and 42.